nhedlun1/vintageElectricMoped/README.md

 Other parts were sourced mainly because i had them laying around, and they will be replaced by a manufactured PCB when i get the time, and when the parts are available.
 The display i used is a 2.4" touch display from Nextion.
 I chosed this mainly because i already had it, but also due to it's ease of use in these simple cases.

+UPDATE: I designed and had manufactured a custom PCB with a ESP32 as the microcontroller.
+The PCB has a CAN transceiver and separete p-channel mosfets for lighting.
+It now also have a signal relay that can be used to enable or disable the motor control board.
+Im pretty pleased with the result.
+Next up is either a android app instead of the nextion display, or a webserver hosted by the esp32.
+The new board is coded with esp-idf instead of Arduino.

 </p>
 <p align="center">
 <img src="pictures/custom_pcb_in_hadlamp.jpg" width="340">